What are zero day threats?

 Additional methods to protect against zero day vulnerabilities

 Virtual patching implements protection in production environments to detect and block suspicious activity and remove the paths between the malware and its target.
 As part of regular security functions, these capabilities protect against known and unknown threats.

-Here’s how cloud-native virtual patching augments an organisation’s existing security technologies as well as vulnerability and patch management policies:
+Here’s how cloud-native virtual patching augments an organization’s existing security technologies as well as vulnerability and patch management policies:

 - Prevents the risk of a successful breach or attack.
 Virtual patching keeps your applications protected until a vendor-supplied patch is released or while the patch is being tested and applied.

 - Buys additional time.
 Virtual patching gives security teams the time needed to assess the vulnerability and test and apply the necessary and permanent patches.
 For in-house applications, virtual patching provides time for software developers and programmers to fix flaws in their code.

 - Avoids unnecessary downtime.
 Virtual patching provides enterprises more freedom to enforce their patch management policies on their own schedule.
 This mitigates the potential revenue loss caused by unplanned or superfluous disruptions in business operations.

 - Improves regulatory compliance.
 Virtual patching helps organizations meet timeliness requirements, such as those imposed by the EU General Data Protection Regulation (GDPR) and Payment Card Industry (PCI).